flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 SMP programming abstracts access to physical CPU cores with the use of 'virtual threads'.
 A virtual thread is a sequence of instructions the programmer defines.
 Threads can then be submitted to a 'scheduler' for their execution.
 The scheduler is another program (often part of the operating system) that handles how virtual threads are dispatched to the physical CPU cores.

-This abstraction layer allows the programmer to avoid discriminating the type of core used (therefore making the program **cross-compatible** with similar platforms) and hard-coding the number of cores (making it **scalable**).
+This abstraction layer allows the programmer to avoid discriminating against the type of core used (therefore making the program **cross-compatible** with similar platforms) and hard-coding the number of cores (making it **scalable**).

 ![Representation of the multi-threading paradigm on Xenon.
 A program may create n-threads (two in this example), and then the operating system's scheduler takes care of dispatching the threads to physical cores.
 Bear in mind, the operating system also runs as a thread.](_diagrams/cpu/programming.webp)